VerseQuick/api/README.md

 1. [api.versequick.com](https://api.versequick.com/)
 2. [api.bible.berinaniesh.xyz](https://api.bible.berinaniesh.xyz/)

-If you'd like to host the API other URLs, feel free to contact [Berin Aniesh](https://berinaniesh.xyz/contact) for any assistance.
+If you'd like to host the API at other URLs, feel free to contact [Berin Aniesh](https://berinaniesh.xyz/contact) for any assistance.

 ## Bible requests